UFC Live: Kongo vs Barry: Predictions & Analysis

 A few statistical edges stand out.
 Griffin throws significantly more leather — a 1.6 sig. strike per minute gap.
 Gamburyan is far more active with takedowns, averaging 0.1 more per 15 minutes.
 Griffin has tighter striking defense, making opponents miss more often.

-**The Pick: Tyson Griffin over Manvel Gamburyan.** We're leaning Griffin here at 65%, a solid but not overwhelming edge.
+The Pick: Tyson Griffin over Manvel Gamburyan.
+The model is firm on this one: Griffin at 75%.

 Joe Stevenson